21nroy70/1970-Present-NFL-Season-Analysis/README.md

-NFL Season Analysis Project
+# NFL Season Analysis Project

-Overview
+### Overview

-Welcome to my NFL Season Analysis Project!
-This project is the culmination of my efforts in STAT 1341, where I delved into analyzing NFL seasons from the 1970s to the present day.
-By integrating concepts from Lectures 15-22 and earlier statistical analysis, I aimed to gain deeper insights into the performance of NFL teams over the years.
+## I delved into analyzing NFL seasons from the 1970s to the present day.
+By integrating statistical analysis, I aimed to gain deeper insights into the performance of NFL teams over the years.

-Project Highlights
+### Project Highlights
 Selected Season: NFL from 1970s to Present
 Season Overview and Format: Explored major events, league structure, and team compositions.
 Relevant Statistics: Analyzed key metrics to understand team performance.